Juliet-Simpson/Save-The-Dolphins/README.md

 - Testing on a mobile screen revealed that when the copyright text dropped onto more than one line some left padding was required.

-- Testing on a mobile screen that the dropdown was not readable on the Home screen due to the transparency of the navbar background color on this page.
+- Testing on a mobile screen revealed that the dropdown was not readable on the Home screen due to the transparency of the navbar background color on this page.
 A media query was added to make the colour solid on mobile screens.

 ### Pending Issues